iamalwaysuncomfortable/zk-counterparty/zkips/DRAFT - ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

 # Protocol Overview

-ZK-Edge assumes two parties Alice and Bob who both have  capable using a set of prediction functions:
+ZK-Edge assumes two parties the Prover and the Verifier who both have  capable using a set of prediction functions:

 `I = { f1(y1|X), f2(y2|X), ..., fn(yn|X) }`